 Compared to the U.S., Europe's standardization tradition involves a greater degree of government involvement.
-Furthermore, Europe has been integrating its economic activities in the 1990s.
+Furthermore, Europe has been integrating its economic activities since the 1990s.
 Perhaps as a result of these factors, the European response to the Technical Barriers to Trade Agreement has revolved around coordination of efforts regarding the more formal "international standardizing bodies."
-One noteworthy effort, consistent with the intent of the TBTA, was the effective development of the European Committee for Standardization (CEN) and the European Committee for Electrotechnical Standardization (CENELEC) within Europe.
+One noteworthy effort was the effective development of the European Committee for Standardization (CEN) and the European Committee for Electrotechnical Standardization (CENELEC) within Europe.
 Both of these organizations, which trace their roots to the 1960s or earlier, attempt to harmonize standards throughout Europe.
-With the development of open trade within the European Union, this harmonization became crucial to eliminate arbitrary standards-related trade barriers.
-The importance is underscored by the fact that about 40 % of CEN's budget is covered by the European Union [19].
-CEN and CENELEC are transnational, but not international, standards organizations.
+With the development of open trade within the European Union, the European Union decided it was important to eliminate arbitrary standards-related trade barriers.
+The importance they attributed to this issue is underscored by the fact that about 40 % of CEN's budget is covered by the European Union [23].
+CEN and CENELEC are multinational, though not international, standards organizations.
 As such, they have made agreements that, if managed properly, can be used to assist industry within the European Union.
-The Vienna Agreement [20] and the Dresden Agreement [21] provided a mechanism for European harmonization to proceed nearly concurrently with international harmonization through the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC).
-Both the IEC and the ISO are nongovernmental standards-developing organizations, with headquarters in Switzerland, that aspire to be truly global in their influence.
+The Vienna Agreement [24] and the Dresden Agreement [25] provide a mechanism for European harmonization to proceed nearly concurrently with international harmonization through the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC).
+The ISO and the IEC are Geneva-based nongovernmental standards-developing organizations that aspire to be truly global in their influence.

-The ISO and the IEC each assign one vote to a country, typically cast by a private-sector national committee.
-This one-country/one-vote approach gives particular strength to well coordinated alliances.
-Funding, such as that provided by the European Union to CEN and CENELEC, can support such alliances.
-If the funding and the shared vision is sufficient, such an organization has the potential of influencing the agenda of the ISO or IEC and of accelerating or slowing the process for the benefit of the alliance.
+In the case of telecommunications, Europe has also engaged with the International Telecommunications Union, an international treaty organization linked to the United Nations.
+The Geneva-based ISO, IEC, and ITU each assign one vote to each country's representative, typically cast in the ISO and the IEC by a private-sector national committee.
+This approach gives particular strength to well coordinated alliances such as the European Union and its coordinating organizations.
+Funding, such as that provided by the European Union to CEN, CENELEC, and the European Tele-communications Standards Institute (ETSI), can support such alliances.
+If the funding and the shared vision is sufficient, such an organization has the potential of influencing the agenda of the ISO, IEC, or ITU and of accelerating or slowing the process for the benefit of the alliance.
 If, for example, companies operating within the alliance are not generally at the leading edge of technology, the alliance may seek to slow the standards process and adopt standards that impede the introduction of the latest technology.
 Conversely, an alliance of high-technology countries could assist domestic companies to increase their market share by accelerating the standards process and thereby speed the introduction of new technology.
-So, the current ISO and IEC rules offer potential benefit in alliances.
+So, the current ISO, IEC, and ITU rules offer potential benefit in alliances.

-The U.S. National Standards Strategy
+THE U.S. NATIONAL STANDARDS STRATEGY

 Partially in reaction to European initiatives, many in the U.S. have called for a more coherent approach to standardization.
-ANSI's recently-unveiled U.S. National Standards Strategy [6] articulates these concerns:
+ANSI's U.S. National Standards Strategy [6] articulates these concerns: